 Take in a movie with food and beverage service and you’ll never go back to the days of having to get up to refill your popcorn supply in the middle of the movie.
 NiteHawk Cinema in Brooklyn and the Alamo Drafthouse Cinema, opening soon in lower Manhattan, both offer full service, which means craft cocktails and truffle butter popcorn coming right to your seat.
 Both theaters even offer vegan and gluten-free options.

-For more different things to do in NYC that are even more offbeat, see our list of weird things to do in NYC.
+If you are looking for different things to do in NYC that are even more offbeat, see our list of weird things to do in NYC.

 Find AAA Discounts on New York City tours, activities, entertainment and more.